 Unitil - As noted above, Unitil is generally supportive of including the consideration of non-pipe alternatives in the context of the GSEP.
 However, Unitil does not support a framework under which the local gas distribution companies (“LDCs”) must show a non-pipe alternative is infeasible or not cost effective before they can replace or retire pipe.
 The LDCs should be required to present analyses only in support of proposed non-pipeline investments.

-Opposed by: NEGWA/USW
+Opposed by: NEGWA/USW; HEET; PowerOptions

 Statement in Opposition: